Scrabble pseudo-typeface

 }

-function isLetter(str) {
+function isLetter(char) {

-if (str.length === 1 && str.match(/[a-z]/i)) {
+if (char.length === 1 && char.match(/[a-z]/i)) {

 return true;